Applying for a driving licence

 Identification

-In most cases, a Public Service Card (PSC) provides all the evidence required to verify your details in order to process your application.
-However, if you don’t hold a PSC you will need to submit the following 4 pieces of documentary evidence:
+In most cases, a Public Service Card (PSC) is used to verify your details to process your application.

 - Photo ID